department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-convo-guide-for-screen-readers.md

 - *Let them navigate down the page however they prefer.
 If they come across the links with indicators, ask:* What are the screen reader cues telling you about these links?
 How are you interpreting each of them? *Gauge whether the cues are stopping them in their tracks and seem important or are being ignored*
 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have any unread health care messages?
+ 	- *If they did not navigate to the links with inidicators, ask:* How would you find out the status on the refills of your prescriptions? *(need to find out more about what MHV actually displays)*
 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have new lab results to review?
- 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have past medical appointments that are eligible 	for travel reimbursement?

 - How do you experience notifications on other websites and on your phone?
 Is there any website or app that does it particularly well?

 - How do you think each of these notifications that are being read to you would no longer be there and it would just be a plain link?

+- What would you expect to happen if you selected the link for "Go to your inbox" and it says **You have new messages** *Need to decide what the aria label should be this link*
-- What would you expect to happen if you selected the link for "Request travel reimbursement" and it says you have **Review eligible appointments**? *Need to decide what the aria label should be if we end up including a dot for this link*
+- What would you expect to happen if you selected the link for "Refill and track your prescriptions" and it says **You have status updates for your prescriptions** *Need to decide what the aria label should be this link*
 - What would you expect to happen if you selected the link for "Get your VA medical records and lab and test results" and it says **You have new medical records or test results** *Need to decide what the aria label should be if we end up including a dot for this link*

 ## Thanks and Closing - 2 minutes